wya58/power-bi-projects/README.md

 This repository features a collection of Power BI projects, each designed to demonstrate data visualization, business intelligence, and analytical insights.
-The projects make use of data modeling, DAX calculations, and interactive dashboards to convert raw data into actionable insights.
+The projects make use of **_data modeling_**, **_DAX calculations_**, and **_interactive dashboards_** to convert raw data into actionable insights.

 Each project file includes .pbix files, data sources, and comprehensive documentation to guide you through the analytical approach.

 Project Previews:

-📊 Portfolio Analytics: Analyze portfolio performance, incorporating Brinson attribution, key rate duration analysis, risk metrics, and scenario analysis.
+📊 **Portfolio Analytics**: Builds an interactive dashboard to analyze portfolio performance, featuring Brinson attribution, key rate duration analysis, risk metrics, and scenario analysis for deeper investment insights.

-💰 Bank Loan Insights: Analyze KPIs crucial for evaluating lending efficiency and loan performance.
-Users can explore loan portfolio based on loan features and borrower characteristics.
+💰 **Bank Loan Insights**: Visualizes KPIs to assess lending efficiency and loan performance.
+Enables users to explore the loan portfolio based on various loan features and borrower characteristics.

-🏠 Housing Market Dashboard: Visualize housing market data for Austin Texas, and enable users to filter properties based on their preferred criteria, providing a comprehensive view of the market.
+🏠 **Housing Market Dashboard**: Visualizes housing market data in Austin, Texas, allowing users to filter properties based on preferred criteria.
+Offers an intuitive overview of market trends and property availability.